About Ten Footsteps

-But if persistent pain cannot be ‘fixed or cured’ there is still much that can be done.
+Persistent pain cannot be ‘fixed or cured’ but there is still much that can be done.
 Pain scientists have shown that a biopsychosocial approach is more effective in managing chronic pain than the traditional medical model.

 This is why Cognitive Behavioural Therapy (CBT), with its ‘five areas’ model of person centred care, is increasingly seen as a useful framework for encouraging patients’ development of self-management skills.

 In the 'five areas' model, physical symptoms, moods, thoughts and behaviours all interact with a person's situation or environment to affect how a person experiences their pain.

 Self-management is essentially about working on these different areas of one’s life.
 Patients who have developed self-management skills not only cope better with their pain and lead fuller, more satisfying lives – they tend also to be more effective in their use of health care services.

 The way forward for clinicians is to know more about persistent pain and ways to engage patients to help them shift their mindset from “fix it for me” to “help me make the best of my life.”

 Ten Footsteps is a resource to help you do just that.

 This resource is divided into ten sections, which we have called ‘footsteps.’
 This reflects the fact that, as a clinician, you will be going on a journey with your patient as they first come to terms with, and then learn the skills of, self-managing their pain.

 Each of the ten footsteps covers a discrete self-management theme.
 Each is recognised by clinicians working with chronic pain to be a vital component in the ‘toolkit’ of people who have learnt to manage their pain effectively.